ncsu-decifr/tbas-tutorial/tutorial2a.md

-# Tutorial 1: Viewing T-BAS trees, alignments, and specimen metadata
+# Tutorial 2: Viewing T-BAS trees, alignments, and specimen metadata

-Things to note before starting:
-* Pop-up windows will need to be enabled when using TBAS.

-* References for each tree are provided under the Citations menu.
-It is advised that users refer to the original papers for details on the specific primers that were used for amplification and sequencing of the loci included in T-BAS.

 In this tutorial we will be using the *Ramularia* reference tree as an example to illustrate the features available when viewing trees in T-BAS.